top of page

 Women Are Often Given:

-Less amounts and effective pain medication
+Lower amounts of effective pain medication

 More antidepressant prescriptions